-In 2007, ACR infused capital in ACR Mining amounting to P195 million to support the latter's acquisition of the 75% interest of Alsons Development and Investment Corporation (ADIC or ALDEVINCO) to explore and develop the Manat Mining Claims situated in the provinces of Davao del Norte and Compostela Valley.
+In 2007, ACR infused capital in ACR Mining amounting to P195 million, which was acquiring 75% interest in a joint venture between Alsons Development and Investment Corporation (ADIC or ALDEVINCO), and Southern Exploration (SECO).
+This joint venture was organized to explore and develop the Manat Mining Claims situated in the provinces of Davao del Norte and Compostela Valley.

 ACR Mining was formerly known as ACR Management Corporation.
 Its initial activity involved the acquisition of ADIC's interest in a mining claim, referred to as the Manat Mining Claims.
 Covered by Mineral Production Sharing Agreement (MPSA) Serial no. 094-97-XL for 25 years up to year 2022, the mining claim has a total area of 1,547.32 hectares.
 It is located in the Municipality of Nabunturan, province of Compostela Valley and in the Municipality of Maco, Province of Davao del Norte.
-Previous exploration work at the project area Magas.
+Previous exploration work identified three mineralized structures: Pagtulian, Katungbuan/Taglayag , and Magas.
 Detailed work on the Magas Vien Zone (MVZ) so far revealed an estimate inferred resource of 2.7 million tons containing: 2.8 g/t gold, 26 g/t silver, 0.09% copper, 0.85% lead, and 1.58% zinc.
 On May 24, 2015, the Board of Directors approved and declared ACR Mining as property dividend of record date of June 5, 2015.
 The SEC approved the Certificate of Filing the Notice of property Dividend on August 11, 2015.
 The Bureau of Internal Revenue issued its Certificate Authorizing Registration on February 22, 2016.